left-curve/left-curve/grug/jellyfish-merkle/spec/docs/grug_ics23.md

 # Grug ICS23 proof verification

+*This document was prepared by the [Informal Systems security team](https://informal.systems/security)*

 This document describes how ICS23 proof verification was modelled in Quint, and how everything corresponds to the Rust implementation.
 In this version of the Quint model, we tried to make things as close to the Rust implementation as possible.

 Most of the correspondance is shown by comparing the Rust code with Quint code short snippets at a time.